 Studies have also shown a difference in men’s acid mantle, a combination of oil and perspiration which serves as an important protective barrier.
 The acid mantle can be disrupted when the pH level fluctuates.
 This can be affected by the use of incorrect product use – those with a higher pH – diet, sleep, environment and medication.
 Testosterone will also create significant differences in a man’s skin compared to that of a woman.
 In the epidermis and dermis, testosterone increases the number of granular cells, collagen and blood flow.
 It will also stimulate the production of sebum and toughen the hair in the follicle.
 Testosterone will fluctuate with age and while there is no magic cure for what ails men, with correct product use and treatment selection, skin challenges can be solved throughout their life.

 Largely due to the internet, Australian men see global stories about men having different types of aesthetic treatments and actually using products in order to look good for their age.
 The difference here with women is the fact that women want to look younger than their age.
 While every man will come with his own set of skin challenges, there are a few fundamental steps each man should know and use in order to achieve healthy skin.
-Three very simple elements – cleanse, exfoliate and protect – will help abate acne, ingrown hairs, hyperpigmentation and ageing.
+Three very simple elements – cleanse, exfoliate and protect – will help abate acne, ingrown hairs, hyperpigmentation and aging.

 Cleansing or washing the skin correctly will allow corrective ingredients to penetrate the cells and actually go to work.
 Washing the face with a pH-balanced face wash can be a two in one step, cleansing and wet shaving at the same time.
 This is then followed by a lotion applied with gauze to the face to give the skin further exfoliation and refinement.